code-dot-org/browser/README.md

 - `yarn win|mac|linux` will create builds for the given OS in the `./dist` directory
 - `yarn release` will create OS X, Windows, and Linux builds and upload them to S3, and create a Github release (note: use the build command above to create pre-release builds and verify them on Windows, Mac, and Linux prior to releasing).
 For full instructions, see below
   - For S3 deployment, the same AWS credential configuration that we use for other Code.org AWS work suffices
-  - For Github (currently disabled due to a bug in the builder), you'll need to set an environment variable with a personal Github access token that has full "repo" permissions for this repository (you can set up personal access tokens at https://github.com/settings/tokens): `export GH_TOKEN="token_goes_here"`
+  - For Github, you'll need to set an environment variable with a personal Github access token that has full "repo" permissions for this repository (you can set up personal access tokens at https://github.com/settings/tokens): `export GITHUB_TOKEN="token_goes_here"`
   - To build an MSI installer, see below

 ## Releasing